google/pigweed/pw_hdlc/docs.rst

 Roadmap
 =======
 - **Expanded protocol support** - ``pw_hdlc`` currently only supports
-  unnumbered information frames with a single address byte and control byte.
-  Support for different frame types and extended address or control fields may be added in the future.
+  unnumbered information frames.
+Support for different frame types and extended control fields may be added in the future.

 - **Higher performance** - We plan to improve the overall performance of the decoder and encoder implementations by using SIMD/NEON.